I14Y-ch/toolbox/README.md

 ## Available Tools

 - **Excel Upload Tool**: Upload and process Excel files to extract metadata and upload it to I14Y.
+[GitHub Repository](https://github.com/I14Y-ch/excel_upload/)
 - **Keyword Generator**: Create keywords to enhance your dataset descriptions on I14Y.
+[GitHub Repository](https://github.com/I14Y-ch/keyword_generato)
-- **Concept Import Tool**: Import concepts from a spreadsheet table to the interoperability platform I14Y
+- **Concept Import Tool**: Import concepts from a spreadsheet table to the interoperability platform I14Y.
+[GitHub Repository](https://github.com/I14Y-ch/concept_import)
 - **Swagger2I14Y Import Tool**: Use your technical API specification (Swagger) to generate an API description on I14Y.
 - **SHACL Generator**: Generate the description of a data structure in the SHACL format for upload to I14Y.